Africa hidden secrets: the Datooga of Tanzania

 Datooga Mother and son

-It isn’t easy to get in touch with the Datooga, a pastoralist Nilotic population of Tanzania.
+It isn’t easy to get in touch with the Datooga of Tanzania, a pastoralist Nilotic population.

 Their huts are made of a framework of branches covered in mud with thatched roofs.
 And they are well camouflaged with the surrounding savannah.
 As a result. if you don’t know where they are located, you must follow some tracks to find the village.